dbaggett16/getcleandataproject/README.md

 **dlmethod** - Some systems require a specific download method.
 The script will detect Mac OSX as "Darwin" and set the method to "curl"  Otherwise the method will be set to auto.
 DEFAULT: "auto"

+### Functional Details

+1. Checks to see if *dplyr* library is installed
+  + Attempts to load library if installed
+  + Stops execution with error if *dplyr* is not installed 2.
+3.

 ### Normal Output

 Downloading data ZIP archive...